 The second consolidated strategic plan will guide SEP’s programmes and operations over the five years period 2018–2022.
 It provides a framework and a guide for SEP’s work in improving the life of children with disabilities.
 SEP advocates for a holistic approach and for effective therapy and educational intervention through a transdisciplinary approach.
-SEP’s strategy is inclusive as it aspires to transform the lives of the children, their families, caregivers, community health volunteers and professionals.
+SEP’s strategy is inclusive as it aspires to transform the lives of our target groups: the children, their families, caregivers, community health volunteers and professionals.

 The development process of the strategic plan was participatory, entailing critical reflections by SEP’s staff and members.
 A strategic analysis focusing on both the internal and external context has been undertaken in this regard.
 The outcome has been used as an input for developing the strategic direction.
 The strategic plan defines frameworks, focus areas, goals and activities for realizing mandate and ambitions of SEP.
 Furthermore, SEP’s identity – vision, mission, and values – has been reviewed in the process to ensure greater focus, ownership and application.

 SEP has made a conscious choice to continue and promote a transdisciplinary approach in working with children with disabilities.
-The plan will also guide further institutional strengthening of SEP, especially in areas such as sustainability, effectiveness, governance, organization and performance measurement and improvement.
+The plan will guide further institutional strengthening of SEP, especially in areas such as sustainability, effectiveness, governance, organisation and performance measurement and improvement.
 To ensure greater effectiveness, SEP, based on various analyses, has prioritized five strategic focus areas with specific goals:

 Goal 2: Professionals acquire specialized skills through high-quality transdisciplinary training.